The White Arrivers

 I open up the doors to see deep orange sunlight falling over the dark, dusty, empty pews.
 Frescoes on the walls of an empty church.
 No one in attendance.
 Just four old Orthodox singing priests on their own, pressed together at the small lectern, like four huddled old black crows, their hands folded over their fat bellies.

-This lake is where Hercules tamed wild horses for the 8th of his 12 Labours.
+This lake is where Hercules tamed wild horses for the eighth of his 12 Labours.

-There are still wild horses, as well as wild cats, thousands of rare birds, reptiles, insects.
+There are still wild horses here, as well as wild cats, thousands of rare birds, reptiles, insects.
 Brown bears in the mountains on the horizon.
 A huge congregation of nature.

 We continue down to where the huge fresh water lake turns salty, and then finally meets the sea.